© Copyright Carter McNamara, MBA, PhD, Authenticity Consulting, LLC.

 Attention to ethics in the workplace helps employees face reality, both good and bad — in the organization and themselves.
 Employees feel full confidence they can admit and deal with whatever comes their way.
 Bennett, in his article “Unethical Behavior, Stress Appear Linked” (Wall Street Journal, April 11, 1991, p.
 B1), explained that a consulting company tested a range of executives and managers.
 Their most striking finding: the more emotionally healthy executives, as measured on a battery of tests, the more likely they were to score high on ethics tests.

-5. Ethics programs are an insurance policy — they help ensure that policies are legal.
+5. Ethics programs are insurance policies — they help ensure that policies are legal.

 6. Ethics programs help avoid criminal acts “of omission” and can lower fines.

-Ethics programs identify preferred values and ensuring organizational behaviors are aligned with those values.
+Ethics programs identify preferred values and ensure organizational behaviors are aligned with those values.
 This effort includes recording the values, developing policies and procedures to align behaviors with preferred values, and then training all personnel about the policies and procedures.
-This overall effort is very useful for several other programs in the workplace that require behaviors to be aligned with values, including quality management, strategic planning and diversity management.
+This overall effort is very useful for several other programs in the workplace that require behaviors to be aligned with values, including quality management, strategic planning, and diversity management.
 Total Quality Management includes high priority on certain operating values, e.g., trust among stakeholders, performance, reliability, measurement, and feedback.
 Eastman and Polaroid use ethics tools in their quality programs to ensure integrity in their relationships with stakeholders.
-Ethics management techniques are highly useful for managing strategic values, e.g., expand marketshare, reduce costs, etc. McDonnell Douglas integrates their ethics programs into their strategic planning process.
+Ethics management techniques are highly useful for managing strategic values, e.g., expanding market share, reducing costs, etc. McDonnell Douglas integrates their ethics programs into their strategic planning process.
 Ethics management programs are also useful in managing diversity.
 Diversity is much more than the color of people’s skin — it’s acknowledging different values and perspectives.
 Diversity programs require recognizing and applying diverse values and perspectives — these activities are the basis of a sound ethics management program.

 8. Ethics programs promote a strong public image.